ascott1/ethical-web-dev/web-apps-that-work-everywhere/02-url.md

 ## URL Design

 Simply Providing URL’s is the first step, but as Jakob Nielsen has described them [URLs are a form of user interface](https://css-tricks.com/guidelines-for-uri-design/).
-Even in the era of search results, a [study from Microsoft Research](http://research.microsoft.com/apps/pubs/default.aspx?id=70395) to determine if URLs were observed by average users revealed that users spent 24% of their gaze time looking at the URLs in search results.
+Even in the era of search engines, a [study from Microsoft Research](http://research.microsoft.com/apps/pubs/default.aspx?id=70395) to determine if URLs were observed by average users revealed that users spent 24% of their gaze time looking at the URLs in search results.
 With this in mind, how can we design URLs that are effective and usable?

 ### Keep URLs simple